 Alexander leads EDRC's policy work and co-coordinates the Brussels Dialogue on Climate Diplomacy.

-Jeannette is EDRC’s Research Coordinator currently focused on our work on climate justice.
+Jeannette is a Senior Fellow of EDRC currently focused on our work on climate justice.

 Maria, from the U.S. and based in Sweden, assists with EDRC's communications and outreach work.

 Nicolò, from Italy, assists with research and educational activities in our work for the Global Military Advisory Council on Climate Change.